prometheus/mysqld_exporter/README.md

 ### General Flags
 Name                                       | Description
 -------------------------------------------|--------------------------------------------------------------------------------------------------
-mysqld.address                             | Address to be used for connecting to MySQL Server.
-Port is optional, defaults to 3306 (default: `locahost:3306`) mysqld.username                            | Username to be used for connecting to MySQL Server config.my-cnf                              | Path to .my.cnf file to read MySQL credentials from. (default: `~/.my.cnf`) log.level                                  | Logging verbosity (default: info)
+mysqld.address                             | Hostname and port used for connecting to MySQL server, format: `host:port`. (default: `locahost:3306`) mysqld.username                            | Username to be used for connecting to MySQL Server config.my-cnf                              | Path to .my.cnf file to read MySQL credentials from. (default: `~/.my.cnf`) log.level                                  | Logging verbosity (default: info)